yvonnekw/otc_frontend/README.md

 All the files will be compiled into the dist folder as a result.
 This is what Docker will utilise to build the image for the docker compose.

 For information on how to deploy the application, see the README.md file in the backend directory.

+## Run tests locally
+The following commnan will execute all the tests
+`npm run test`

+### Filter a test to run
+To run for example the test for NavBarTest.ts, filter it out this way and execute the following command - `npm run test NavBar`